MicrosoftDocs/entra-docs/docs/global-secure-access/reference-web-content-filtering-categories.md

 ---
 # Global Secure Access (preview) web content filtering categories

-When you set up rules to filter web content you can select based on a category.
+When you set up rules to filter web content, you can select based on a category.
 This article provides a list of categories along with explanations.

 ## Liability